Garland Technology ensures complete network visibility by delivering a full platform of network test access point (TAPs) and packet broker products.

 Packets don’t lie – well, most of the time.
 They tell the truth unless they have been captured incorrectly.
 In those cases, packets can tell bold-faced lies.
 When digging through trace files, we can come upon symptoms in the packets that...

-For years now we all have read about the difference between data capture off a span/mirror port and an inline network TAP.
-Packet Pioneer was interested to see the difference between a data stream captured on a network TAP versus a SPAN...
+For years now we all have read about the difference between data capture off a span/mirror port and a network TAP.
+Packet Pioneer, Chris Greer was interested to see the difference between a data stream captured on a network TAP versus a...